Click for Full Page map

 Deloraine, Mole Creek and Beyond

 NOTE: 30cm of rain fell on the slopes of The Great Western Tiers in a few hours on 14th January 2011.
-Several bridges and roads have been washed away.
-Access to Meander Falls and Bastion Cascades has been cut off and requires a long walk along the roads from the bridge between Smoko Road and Quarry Road.
-Smoko Falls road has also been cut off 300 metres from the turn off.
+Several bridges and roads were washed away.
+Access to Meander Falls and Bastion Cascades was cut off.
+The bridges have now been replaced snd Smoko Road has also been repaired.
 See the map.

 http://www.parks.tas.gov.au/index.aspx?base=7785

 Deloraine and Mole Creek are excellent locations as a base to explore the Great Western Tiers around Lake Rowallan.
 The Mole Creek area is riddled with limestone caves.
 The road through Mole Creek is an alternative route to Cradle Mountain and the West Coast.
+Mole Creek also provides access to The Walls of Jerusalem.
 Deloraine is the gateway to Liffey Falls, Meander Falls, Mother Cummings Peak, Higgs Track and Quamby Bluff.
 Mole Creek provides access to The Walls of Jerusalem National Park, Arm River Track, Lee's Paddocks, Lake McKenzie and Devil's Gullet as well as the Lemonthyme Valley.

 click for large map